COLLIDE-O-SCOPE EDUTAINMENT

 Human Eco-Threat

-These act much like the Environmental Eco-Threats, but are more dangerous to Legends.
+These act much like the Environmental Threats, but are more dangerous to Legends.
 The number within the magnifying glass symbol (Perception Level) defines how easily the Humans can spot your Legend.
-If your Legend’s Stealth is equal to, or higher than, their Perception, the Humans cannot see you and you can stay in that Biome and continue your turn.
+If your Legend’s Stealth is equal to or higher than their Perception, the Humans cannot see you and you can stay in that Biome and continue your turn.
 Legends that remain unseen can move into and out of this Biome safely.
 If you have a Maneuver card on your Tracker that can clear Human Threats, do the same as you would for Environmental Threats.
+(Ignore the diamond Energy Reward in this version, as mentioned before.)

 Local/Global Event